-Figure 7-15: Harvest-strip in drop down menu
+Figure 7-16: Harvest-strip in drop down menu

-After selecting the strip harvest activity, select Collect (F1).
+After selecting the strip harvest activity, select Collect.
 Follow the same sequence as Harvest-Plot to select a moisture curve, starting range and row and the Navigation pattern.

-As soon as the these settings have been saved and selected, press Form (F2).
+As soon as the these settings have been saved and selected, select Form (F2).